lobmails/demo_sec/README.md

         mvn clean verify serenity:aggregate

-Once done, please check the results from index.html under ./target
+Once done, please check the results from index.html under ./target and click on Feature link to get to the screenshots and details of each executed step

 Following dependencies were used:
     - Apache Maven 3.6.0